type A tiger bells have the widest distribution area. They occur

 as a variation within the group of type A bells.

 several places variations of the type A bell and B bells are found.

 Alternative type A bells from Nepal, Syria and China and alternative

 type B bells from Bangladesh are examples.
 Some variations occur

 in large numbers.
 Many of these bells are newly made.
 An alternative

 tiger bells present

-of Islamic Southwest and Islamic West Asia (except Turkey and Syria).
+and Islamic West Asia (except Turkey, Syria and possibly Iran),

 Focus on tiger